-There is no much disagreement between historians on the events that followed the 9th century AD, when the city fell to Varangians, after whose rule it became the seat of the Kievan Rus.
-There is also no disagreement that territory around Kiev has been inhabited by Slavs since times immemorial.
+There is no much disagreement between historians on the events that followed the 9th-century AD.
+The city fell to Varangians, after whose rule it became the seat of the Kievan Rus.
+There is also no disagreement that territory around Kyiv was Slavic since times immemorial.
 But the history of the city itself is somewhat more complicated.
-Wikipedia article on history of Kiev briefly addresses that problem:

 They perished, and we remain, paying tribute to their Khazar clans.”